ayaanbhagatt/ayaanbhagatt.github.io/arduinoproject.md

 I also originally made the ultrasonic sensor directly affect the chords and later tried making it control volume.
 Neither worked very well.
 Small changes in ultrasonic readings caused unpredictable changes, and changing the buzzer volume did not create much of a noticeable effect.

-Instead, I changed the design so the notes were **arpeggiated**, meaning the notes of the chord play one after another.
+Instead, I changed the design so the notes were arpeggiated meaning the notes of the chord play one after another.

 This sounded much cleaner.